ddorn/AsciidotsDebugger/readme.md

 - drag your code around in the windows to explore other parts
 - enjoy even more the beauty of ascii-art with nice colors and font
 - Don't get distracted with the clean fullscreen
+- Don't get lost in the code and reset the view

 And in the future
 - Click on dots to see their values and id